Jade Lillie is known for her work as a leader, executive, facilitator and specialist in community engagement.

 Jade was the recipient of the prestigious Australia Council Kirk Robson Award (2009) for cultural leadership and was an Asialink Resident (Arts Management) in Thailand (2010).

-Jade is the Head of Sector Development with the Australia Council for the Arts.
+From 2020 – 2022, she held the role of Head of Industry Development with the Australia Council for the Arts.

 Image credit: Snehargho Ghosh, 2017